STEP 1: Choose your Blogging Platform

 3. You Have No Control

-When using a free blog hosting website, you have to consider the fact that while the blog has your name on it, you don’t own it.
+When using a free blog hosting blog, you have to consider the fact that while the blog has your name on it, you don’t own it.

 This is crazy: